Wisdomajoku/ai-redteam-journey/week3/microsoft-redteaming-notes.md

 ### Downstream Applications

-Downstream application means taking a trained base model and narrowing it by deploying it into a specific use case, sometimes through fine-tuning (PEFT, LoRA, etc.).
+Downstream application means taking a trained base model and narrowing it by deploying it into a specific use case, sometimes through fine-tuning such as PEFT (e.g, LoRA, etc.).
 The impact on downstream use cases cannot be fully or conclusively assessed at the base model level.

 Example: the same model used for text-based research can also be used to run a phishing campaign by a malicious actor.
 One model, multiple uses - legitimate use and misuse.
 This is a significant gap in how we currently evaluate AI system risk.